wp-plugins/mycred/readme.txt

 * Fixed Bug #47 - Rank shown multiple times in BP Profile.
 * Fixed Bug #48 - Disabling specific comment hook instances with zero does not work.
 * Fixed Bug #49 - PHP Notice when user accepts invite though the Invite Anyone Plugin.
+* Fixed Bug #50 - Users balance is not updated when viewing videos.

 = 1.2.1 =
 * Fixed Bug #43 - Users are not sorted according to balance in WP admin.